MohammadRezaGholamizadeh/FluentGenerator/README.md

 | -------- | ------- | ------------------------- |
 | `context` | `DbContext` | ** **Required.**                      |
 | `entity` | `Object` | ** **Required.**                      |
+Save An Entity To DataBase That You Want.

 ## Type : InMemoryDataBase
 ### This Type Has 1 Custom Constructor :